 Poems are most easily recognized by their lines, both in the aspects of their length and the point at which they finish.
 If there are no line brakes and the text runs from opening to closing, a verse may appear to be prose.

-The practice of line dividing, known as lineation, is actually a fine craft.
+Lineation, the process of spitting lines, is actually a skill.
 Although it is a common pattern in poetry to have a break at the end of a phrase or entire idea, sometimes that is not the case.
 Let’s learn more about Enjambment – a poetic device that defies our preconceptions of where a line should stop, giving poems a unique vibe.

 What Is Enjambment in Poetry?